What is a pledge (also called a Financial Commitment)?

 What if my financial situation changes and I cannot follow through on my pledge?

 Your pledge is a statement of intention, not a legal contract.
 If your financial situation changes and you cannot follow through on your pledge, we simply encourage you to contribute what you can.
-It would be helpful at some point to communicate with the Chair of the Canvass Committee or the Treasurer about your change in plans.
+It would be helpful at some point to communicate with the Treasurer about your change in plans.

 What is a pledge unit?